Theoretical Methods for Metabolic Modeling and Design

 - Methods for reduction of genome-scale metabolic networks to core models.

-- Methods for constraint-based modeling of microbial communities.
+- Methods for constraint-based modeling and design of microbial communities.

 We have also been developing various tools and methods for qualitative and semi-quantitative modeling of signaling and regulatory networks based on interaction graphs, logical networks, and logic-based ODEs and used them to analyze large-scale mammalian signaling networks.